SCROLL TO SEE HANDBOOK BELOW.

 Boys: Nice dress slacks, button down shirt, and nice dress shoes.
 A suit and tie is always impressive.

 Girls: Pants, skirt or dresses and nice dress shoes.
 Standardized dress is acceptable.
 (Pants and polo shirt)

 Casual Performances – On some occasions, we will wear band shirts and jeans.
 These performances will include recruiting concerts and concerts in our gym.
 Our band shirts will be available to purchase.
-We ask all Symphonic and Honor Band students to purchase a shirt.
-It is optional for our Beginner Bands.
+All Band students will be required to purchase a band shirt.
+The 2020 design will be used again this year.
+Older band students who own this shirt do not have to re-purchase one as long as it still fits and is free from damage.
 Parents are also encouraged to buy a band shirt!
 Order forms will be distributed during band classes. *Parents are strongly encouraged to use discretion when helping your students choose concert attire.
 It is very important that we always look our best when we are performing!

 Rules of the Class